DelNov/T-Flows/readme.md

 rotation with center at (_y_=0, _z_=0).
 The graph in the middle shows two Gaussuan curves (red lines, pink shades, darker pink the overlap) formed around the eddy center.
-The graph on the right (blue lines, light blue shades) shows the confolution of the previous two functions and shows a smooth eddy whose center is at (_y_=0, _z_=0).
+The graph on the right (blue lines, light blue shades) shows the convolution of the previous two functions and shows a smooth eddy whose center is at (_y_=0, _z_=0).

 The eddies are placed at random positions, random senses of rotation and random